 In some cases, two words for a job or profession exist: a neutral/male form and a female form, e.g. ‘actor’ / ‘actress’ and ‘alumnus’/’alumna’.
 The neutral form is recommended.
 The more we use neutral forms, the less we will associate it with a certain gender.
 In time, this promotes gender-inclusive language.
 When it is not clear from the context to which gender the ‘neutral’ form refers, many readers tend to have a male bias.
 If you want to avoid this, you can make the gender clear from the context (if known), or avoid the gendered word altogether by e.g. using plural (‘alumni’).

 2. Address people correctly

 Everyone likes to be addressed appropriately.
 However, you cannot tell how to correctly identify a person’s gender from their name or appearance.
-Don't make assumptions.
-Some people indicate their preferred pronouns in their e-mail signature or LinkedIn.
-We encourage you to do this as well to promote the use of pronouns.
 If you don’t know and don’t want to ask, use neutral forms of address such as ‘Dear colleague’ and use neutral pronouns ‘they/them/their’.
 If you know their first name, use e.g. ‘Dear Gijs Jansen’ instead of ‘Dear Mr. Jansen’.
 Refrain from using gendered pronouns, such as Mr., Mrs., Ms. and Miss.

 Always ask yourself if it is necessary to ask for gender details, for example when using forms.
 In most cases, this information is not required and it is better to not ask for it from a privacy standpoint.
-If you do need to collect this information, include non-binary genders and a 'prefer not to disclose' option.
-For example:
+If you do need to collect this information, include an open option and a 'prefer not to disclose' option.

 3. Do not emphasize irrelevant aspects of someone’s identity